 If you fancy taking in a bit of culture on your walk a great place to try is the Hazelwood Sculpture Trail, three kilometers from Sligo Town Hall at Half Moon Bay.
 Walkers will be surrounded by spectacular lakeside scenery and a series of outdoor sculptures created by Irish and international artists from across the world.
 This nature trail in Sligo is 3.2 kilometers and is suitable for all fitness levels with different and shorter routes available along the way.
 There is also bench seating along the lakeside and a lovely picnic area to enjoy a peaceful lunch.

 Enjoy a walk with history at Deer Park which is located about 7 kilometers east of Sligo in the Calry area.
 Also known as Court Tomb Loop, this walk is graded moderate, and once the first section (which is the toughest) is completed, you’ll enjoy great views over Lough Gill.
 Dating back to 3,000 BC, the tombs at Deer Park have three internal burial chambers and are considered by many to be one of the most impressive burial ruins in Ireland.

 © Deer Park / sligowalks.ie

 Walk the Sligo Way

 If you are looking for a more challenging long distance walk then exploring the Sligo Way is a must.
-Starting at Lough Talt on the Sligo/Mayo border (R294) it goes for about 80 kilometres following the line of the Ox Mountains, finishing at Dromahair in Co.
+Starting at Lough Talt on the Sligo/Mayo border (R294) it goes for about 80 kilometers following the line of the Ox Mountains, finishing at Dromahair in Co.
 Leitrim.
-For those keen to do the entire Sligo Way trail it is estimated to take about three days, however can be broken up into sections to suit all types of walkers and timeframes.
+For those keen to do the entire Sligo Way trail it is estimated to take about three days, however can be broken up into sections to suite all types of walkers and time frames.

 Stunning views of Ireland